jmhbnz/aws-deepracer-bootcamp/Readme.md

 **Important to note** that once you have started training a model using a particular agent (car), the settings of the agent remains with the model, even if you go and change the agent in the Garage.
 Thus changes to your agents will not affect your existing models, but will only affect future models that you start training.

-# Section 2: Competing in the ANZ DeepRacer Virtual Race
+# Section 2: Competing in the ANZ DeepRacer Virtual Race -A

 Now that you have a model created and have done some training, come along and race your model in a virtual race limited to attendees of this workshop.

 First, second and third places will be awarded some sweet prizes so give it a go!

-You can enter your model in the race here: https://console.aws.amazon.com/deepracer/home#raceToken/8Eq5G4QuTheHlorHuE626g
+You can enter your model in the race here: https://console.aws.amazon.com/deepracer/home#raceToken/YNzi5qRaTgOQjNjVmgCDFA